-- utilise scientific, technical and clinical knowledge to analyse and interpret the results of routine and complex tests carried out by other members of the laboratory
+- use scientific, technical and clinical knowledge to analyse and interpret the results of routine and complex tests carried out by other members of the laboratory

 - write fully interpretive reports for clinicians (including family doctors, consultant neurologists and paediatricians) and other healthcare professionals who have requested tests and advise them on investigation strategies

-- develop and devise new investigation strategies, taking account of the clinical problems of genetic disease and the clinical relevance of inherited or acquired genetic abnormalities
+- develop and devise new investigation strategies, taking into account the clinical problems of genetic disease and the clinical relevance of inherited or acquired genetic abnormalities

 - participate in research and development and translate any new techniques and assays into routine diagnostic service

 - deal with enquiries relating to genomic testing and provide expert scientific advice to clinical colleagues and other healthcare professionals

 - interpret quality control and quality assurance data